Elliot Rodger: Shootings and car attacks

-Hours later, Rodger went to a Starbucks and bought a triple-vanilla latte.
-He then returned to his apartment, emailing his manifesto to 34 people and uploading a seven-minute video called "Elliot Rodger's Retribution" to YouTube.
-Rodger later drove to the Alpha Phi sorority house, and after failing to enter, noticed three women, members of the Delta Delta Delta sorority, walking around the Alpha Phi sorority house.
-Rodger pulled up to them in his car and shot them, killing 19-year-old Veronika Weiss and 22-year-old Katherine "Katie" Cooper while severely wounding the third woman.
-Rodger then drove past a deli, shooting inside and killing 20-year-old Christopher "Chris" Michaels-Martinez.
-Continuing his rampage through Isla Vista, Rodger shot and wounded several pedestrians from his car and struck others with his vehicle.
-He exchanged gunfire with police twice and sustained a hip injury.
-He then crashed his BMW into a cyclist and was found dead by police from a self-inflicted gunshot wound to the head.
+At around 9:15 p.m., Rodger drove to the Alpha Phi sorority house.
+After failing to enter, at 9:27 p.m., he noticed three women, members of the Delta Delta Delta sorority, walking around the Alpha Phi sorority house.
+Rodger pulled up to them in his car and opened fire, killing 19-year-old Veronika Weiss and 22-year-old Katherine "Katie" Cooper while severely wounding the third woman.
+Weiss suffered seven gunshot wounds while Cooper sustained eight.
+Rodger then drove past a deli, shooting inside and killing 20-year-old Christopher "Chris" Michaels-Martinez with a single gunshot wound to the chest.
+While driving further through Isla Vista, Rodger shot seven people and wounded seven others with his BMW by striking them.
+He exchanged gunfire with police twice and was shot in the hip.
+He then crashed his BMW into a parked car and was found dead by police from a self-inflicted gunshot wound to the head at 9:35 p.m.

-Aftermath
+Vehicle search

-An autopsy done on Rodger's body concluded he died from suicide by a self-inflicted gunshot wound to his head.
-In June 2014, Rodger's body was cremated and released to his family, who held a private ceremony and planned to hold a funeral in England later that year.
+After searching Rodger's car, police found a Glock 34 Long Slide handgun with seven loaded, ten-round magazines; two SIG Sauer P226 handguns with thirty-four loaded, ten-round magazines; over 500 rounds of live ammunition; and two knives he used to kill his two roommates and their friend.
+The shootings lasted eight minutes, during which Rodger discharged approximately 55 9mm rounds.
+Rodger used only one of the Sig Sauer P226 pistols which was later found on the driver's seat of his BMW.
+The other two handguns had not been fired.